 “God dammit, Colonel.
 MacAllister warned me that you wouldn’t take shit from ANYONE when he informed me of the merger, but after that performance on day one?
 I didn’t really believe him.”
 The general ran a hand through his close cropped salt and pepper hair as he chuckled again.
 “Especially with you being in for what, almost eighty years now?
 And never promoted above lieutenant colonel?
 I guess I got stuck thinking of you as a figurehead instead of an officer.”

 General Mathis nodded in acknowledgement of both points, and reached into a desk drawer to produce a heavy folder and drop it on the desk.
-Jessica looked at the massive file for a moment, surprise visible on her face again that the general had apparently prepared the records she requested in advance.
+Jessica looked at the massive file for a moment, surprise visible on her face again that the general had apparently prepared the records she requested in advance, then understanding dawned.
 “General MacAllistair talked to you before that show you two put on with the speakerphone, didn’t he?”

 Jessica successfully fought back her urge to point out that knowing details about the actual personnel was probably every bit as important in an extreme emergency as being briefed on their capabilities.
 You already had a huge, and unexpected victory today.
 No need to rock the boat harder and see if you can get back on his bad side in record time.
 “As long as there’s some actual evaluations in there and not just a brief rundown of Altered abilities, this will be sufficient for now, sir.”

-Mathis grinned slightly at the implication that his subordinate would find a new way to go around him if such information wasn’t included.
+Mathis grinned and seemed entirely unbothered at the implication that his subordinate would find a new way to go around him if such information wasn’t included.
 “Ability assessments, after-action debriefs, field assessments, you get everything except for names, dates, and places.
 And Colonel?”
 The grin disappeared.
 “Don’t fuck around with me again.
 Come straight to me and make your case the first time, THEN you can call upstairs if we can’t work something out.
 Dismissed.”

 Jessica strode across the room to pick up the large folder before snapping a salute to the general.
 “Sir, yes sir!”